AminuKano/Embedded-System-Security-/README.md

 ## Requirements

 Students would be required to access a computer system, internet connectivity, and access privilege to download and install applications during the session.
-The following list contains the equipment required to complete all of the tasks in this session.
+The following list contains the equipment required to complete all of the tasks.

 Hardware
 *	Digi Xbee Wireless Connectivity Kit (2x Xbee Modules Included)